aklein13/cp-clip/README.md

 ```

 # TODO
+- Real html input to support all languages
 - Settings to change key binds
-- Allow for direct input on click
 - Show release notes in update prompt?
 - Some styling